If you want to learn how to properly do bodyweight squats and their importance, you are in the right spot.

 The bodyweigth squats mistakes that are killing your form

 Since this article is dedicated to bodyweight squats, we will only present the most common mistakes with this variation.

 However, these are the overall most important movement flaws that need fixing.

-The unweighted variation is the foundation.
+The unweighted squat is the foundation.
 Set your safety up now by eliminating any form flaws you may have.